mjgs/mjgs.github.io/pricing.md

 Please contact me via email markgsmith@gmail.com for enquiries.

-To purchase some software services visit  the [payments page](https://markjgsmith.com/payments/selection).
+To purchase some software services visit the [services selection page](https://markjgsmith.com/selection).

 Full code for this website is viewable on [github](https://github.com/mjgs/markjgsmith.com).